k3s-io/docs/docs/upgrades/manual.md

 ```

 :::tip
-If you want to download the new verision of k3s, but not start it, you can use the `INSTALL_K3S_SKIP_START=true` environment variable.
+If you want to download the new version of k3s, but not start it, you can use the `INSTALL_K3S_SKIP_START=true` environment variable.
 :::

 ### Upgrade K3s Using the Binary